 4) What issues might you see?
 Maybe a huge amount of cash flow that doesn’t align with said cause.
 Maybe the people on the board are known corrupts or have been indicted.
 Maybe it’s the locations they are wiring money to?

 5) Now you could go into LittleSis and do a search to see what info comes up and what maps others have already generated.
 Personally, I prefer to dig myself, rather than spend time checking someone else’s work.
 Primarily because I already know most of the players and their motives, so I know exactly what I want to search as I’m digging my way through.
 That said, LittleSis could be handy for beginners who are not familiar with a lot of the players, but always check other people’s work.
 OpenCorporates can also be handy to show you a quick glance as to how many states their foundation is registered in, along with other tidbits of info.
 Be very careful not to assume that a foundation including the same last name is automatically a foundation of theirs as well.
 Oftentimes this is not the case, so it’s critical to review the 990s to verify that, or lookup their registration information.
+I also like to run background checks on all people involved, as this can bring up all kinds of helpful insights on locations, criminal backgrounds, additional connections, etc.

 6) The first thing I want to know about a foundation is, who all is working with this foundation and who is donating money to them.
 They tend to donate in circles.
 For example, several may work together to raise money and get funding from governments.
 The funds may go into one foundation, then that foundation donates to the other foundations.
 So linking those webs together is key.
 This can be done with a simple search of googling the foundation name with either an individual from another foundation, or the actual name of the other foundation.
 You are sure to find press releases and most likely articles from The New York Times, Washington Post, Bloomberg, and Business Insider.
 Here are some shortcuts to narrow your google searches.
 TIP: If you are searching a certain time period, be sure to use google > tools > any time > either select a timeframe, or enter a custom one.
 This will weed out a lot of unnecessary sites coming up.